TuringLang/.github/CONTRIBUTING.md

 ## Need help?

-- Look for issues labeled `help wanted`.
-- If you are unsure about scope or design, open a discussion before implementing a large change.
+If you are unsure about scope or design, please open a issue or a discussion on Slack / Discourse before implementing a large change.

 Thanks for helping make the TuringLang community sustainable, welcoming, and high quality.